harish-4797/OTP-Verification-via-Email-using-Python/README.md

 Consider using environment variables to store sensitive information.
 Use OAuth2 authentication for better security instead of Less Secure Apps.
 Disclaimer
 This script is for educational purposes only.
+Sending automated emails must comply with email service provider policies.This script is for educational purposes only.
 Sending automated emails must comply with email service provider policies.